City of Golden Zoning Code Update

 In the 3rd draft, there are several Building Form Types on pages 23-25 that include "shops", particularly in Compounds, Clusters and, at the end of the page, there is an entire Building Form Type for "Shops".
 Will these shop building form types be required to follow any environmental emissions regulations?
 Any particular noise standards?
 How about hours of operation?
 It really seems inappropriate to include an industrial/commercial shop in a residential area, for the same reasons that these building types are generally found in industrial/commercial areas - not residential.
 Share with me your thoughts regarding these issues.
 Thank you!

-Feedback almost 2 years ago
+Feedback over 2 years ago

 characters left